Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

       stage_flag          =      $16 ; 1 Byte
       cursor_flag         =      $17 ; 1 Byte

 This way, we can increment our option flags using our newly-learned `Check_Button_Pressed` Function.
-With our skeleton laid out, let's translate it into our Main Menu Assembly Code!Let's say we have three rows of options on our menu.
+With our skeleton laid out, let's translate it into our Main Menu Assembly Code!
+Let's say we have three rows of options on our menu; these would be represented by our `example_cursor_flag` being a value of 0, 1, or 2.
 This is how we'd check User Input for the second one on our list:

 	.Check_Example_Option
  		ld example_cursor_flag